anicrob/find-dashboards-filters-owned-inactive-users-groovy/README.md

 ## Usage

-Then run the script in the script console in ScriptRunner! 🏃
+Then run the script in the script console in ScriptRunner! 🏃 (Instead, you can always make this a scheduled job!)

 ## Limitations